AOrazaev/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+To extract visual features from pictures was decided to use MobileNet network pre-trained on ImageNet dataset without fully-connected layers.

+MobileNet shows comparable results on the ImageNet dataset.
+And has much smaller size than InceptionV3 or ResNet50.
+This also results in faster forward propagation.

+Normalization is built-in in final the final neural network as a Lambda layer before MobileNet pass.

+There is 3 fully-connected layers after visual features extraction with sizes: 256, 128, 1.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers after first 2 fully-connected layers.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained, validated and tested on different data sets to ensure that the model was not overfitting.
+At the end the model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road...

 For details about how I created the training data, see the next section.